Opening Hours - Monday to Friday 09:00 - 17:00, Saturday 09:00 - 1300

 3

-It’s actually quite a cool place and is dead odd in that the three roads around the area provide a circuit with three corners naturally.
-Imagine a triangle and you’re there.
+A fairly uneventful cruise down the French Peage saw us to Reims.
+It's actually quite a cool place and is dead odd in that the three roads around the area provide a circuit with three corners naturally.
+Imagine a triangle and you're there.
 Like many other historic circuits that are comprised of regular roads, this one is no different.
 Racing here started in 1926 and even saw a Grand Prix.
 Motorsport stopped here in 1972 and the stands along the pit straight seen in the pictures were left to ruin.
-What is odd about this place is that there is a society there to restore it, though they haven’t restored the stands, rather they have repainted all the decals and sponsors.
+What is odd about this place is that there is a society there to restore it, though they haven't restored the stands, rather they have repainted all the decals and sponsors.
 This gives a strange effect with new paint contrasted to the decay of the actual buildings.

 15

-And so to the hotel – A very tired Indy, it had been a long day!
+And then the obligatory vignette required for travelling the Swiss motorways.
+CHF40 for the pleasure!
+And so to the hotel - A very tired Indy, it had been a long day!

 16 19